Growing Banana

 Nutrient deficiencies

 Interveinal chlorosis near leaf margins.
-‘Spike leaf’- deformation or absence of leaf blade, fruit cracks easily upon fruit maturation, fruit bends up, producing a more concave form.
-Reduced fruit diameter and biomass.
+‘Spike leaf’ deformation or absence of leaf blade, fruit cracks readily upon fruit maturation, fruit bends up, producing a more concave form.
+The fruit diameter and biomass are reduced.

 Source: https://vikaspedia.in